 Gold mosaic and gold tiles – The elegant art of pressing gold leaf between glass

-The manufacture of gold mosaic from glass is a very old and difficult artisan craft.
+The manufacture of gold mosaic from glass is a very old and difficult craft.
 Traditionally, glass panes of two different thicknesses are pressed together at temperatures between 800 and 1000°C. The thinner of the two panes is first covered with gold leaf.
 During pressing, a strong connection is established between the gold leaf and the glass panes.

 Use of glass mosaic